The Center invests in fellows who tell the stories of real people affected by economic justice issues.

 Karl Catarata is a Filipino-American author and community organizer living in Las Vegas.
 He is a fellow with the Center for Community Change Action and an undergraduate student at the University of Nevada Las Vegas studying for his Bachelors of Arts in Political Science with a minor focus in Leadership and Civic Engagement.

-Melissa Chadburn is the Communications Fellows Manager for CCC Safety Net team.
+Melissa Chadburn is the Communications Fellows Manager for community change Economic Justice team.
 She has written for The Los Angeles Times, NYT Book Review, Buzzfeed, Poets & Writers, NYRB, and dozens other places.
-She is a contributing editor for The Economic Hardship Reporting Project.
 Her essay, “The Human Cost of The Ghost Economy,” received notable mention in Best American Essays 2018.
+Her essay "Food of My Youth" was published in Best American Food Writing 2019.
 Her debut novel, A Tiny Upward Shove, is forthcoming with Farrar, Straus, & Giroux.

 Nadia is a writer and editor whose work focuses on diversity, representation, and social issues.
 A graduate of the political science master's program at the University of Toronto, her interests lie in the intersection of public policy and social attitudes around immigration and related issues.
 Her academic work has been published in Anthropology of the Middle East, and her journalism in The Tempest, The Riveter, and Desert Companion, among others.

-Nissa D. Tzun is a Center for Community Change communications fellow.
-She is media artist, educator, community organizer, and the founder of the Forced Trajectory Project, an award-winning, long-term documentary project illuminating the narratives of families impacted by police murder, established in 2009.
-In 2014 she assisted in forming Families United 4 Justice, a nationwide collective of families impacted by police murder, organizing for collective and political power.
-Currently, Nissa works for the Journalism & Media Studies Department at UNLV, and is pursuing her Master’s in Social Work.
+Nissa D. Tzun is a media artist, educator, community organizer, and the co-founder of the Forced Trajectory Project, an award-winning, media, public relations and advocacy organization illuminating the narratives of families impacted by police murder, established in 2009.
+In 2014 she assisted in forming Families United 4 Justice, a nationwide collective of families impacted by police murder, organizing for collective power.
+Currently, Nissa works as a media consultant for the Mass Liberation Project, a decarceration project focused on ending mass incarceration in Nevada and beyond, as a podcast producer for the Hank Greenspun School of Journalism & Media Studies at UNLV, a communications fellow for Community Change and is pursuing her Master’s in Social Work and Master's in Journalism & Media Studies.
+She is a three-time Davis Putter Scholar and was recognized as the Jesse Lloyd O'Connor Scholar for the academic year of 2019-2020.

 Born in Argentina, Thomas Kennedy came to the United States with his parents at the age of ten, first living in New Jersey before settling down in Miami.
 After living as an undocumented immigrant for over a decade and seeing the daily struggles his parents overcame to have a better life, Thomas became involved in student activism and immigration reform advocacy.
 He graduated with an International Relations major from Florida International University and works with the Florida Immigrant Coalition.
 He is a fellow for the Center for Community Change Action.